Faraz Kaleem Malik

 According to the relevant wiki article, the router expects a 3.3v serial connection, while an Arduino Uno uses 5v logic for TTL.
 It didn’t burn my model, but someone following my instructions has reportedly burned out thiers.
 Use a proper USB-Serial connector like below, and make sure to set it to 3.3v logic by moving the yellow connector to VCC and 3V3!
 For wiring, according to the wiki page the pinout (from back to front with the router facting forwards) is

-Connect these to the corrosponding pins on your USB board, remembering to swap RX(D) and TX(D).
+Connect these to the corresponding pins on your USB board, remembering to swap RX(D) and TX(D).

 We now need to communicate the router.
 To do this you will need a UART to USB adapter.
 While this can be bought individually, many microcontroller boards have one built in that we can abuse.
 Here I use an Arduino Uno, and connect the RESET pin to GND for the desired effect.
 The Uno is connected to the host system through USB.
 The female-to-male jumper wires are connected as shown: Note that although a shared ground may not be required for this case I include it just to be safe.